Alice Blue Gown

 "Alice Blue Gown" is a popular song written by Joseph McCarthy and Harry Tierney.
 The song, which was inspired by Alice Roosevelt Longworth's signature gown, was first performed by Edith Day in the 1919 Broadway musical Irene.
 In 1920 the song was recorded and released.

-Artists who have recorded the song include Duke Ellington, Lily Lanken (with Kate & Anna McGarrigle), Glenn Miller, Wayne King, Frank Sinatra, Chet Atkins, and Lenny Breau.
+Artists who have recorded the song include Duke Ellington, Kate & Anna McGarrigle with Lily Lanken & Rufus Wainwright, Glenn Miller, Wayne King, Frank Sinatra, Chet Atkins, and Lenny Breau.
 Carol Burnett sang the song as a spoof while wearing a fatsuit for the opening number of the March 29, 1975 episode of her eponymous variety show.
 Liza Minnelli, daughter of Judy Garland, sang it on her mother's Christmas show in December 1963.
+Variety included 'Alice Blue Gown' in its Hit Parade of a Half-Century as the representative song for 1919.

 The song is about Irene's favourite dress which she wore until it was worn out, and begins: